Careers at CHA

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 This position is located at CHA offices in Greenwood Village.
-Travel may be required for meetings; thus a valid driver’s license and reliable transportation is required.
-Travel to in-state hospital locations is not uncommon.
+Travel may be required for meetings, thus a valid driver’s license and reliable transportation is required.

 - Working conditions are normal for a fast-paced office work environment.

-- Requires considerable travel within Colorado to member facilities.
+- Requires travel within Colorado to member facilities.

 - Requires occasional overnight travel and weekend and/or evening work.

 - Presentation of technical material in group settings required occasionally.

 - Individuals may need to sit or stand as needed.

 - Requires walking primarily on a level surface for occasional periods throughout the day.

 - May include lifting up to 25 pounds of files on a regular basis.
 Proper lifting techniques required.